inxm-ai/enterprise-mcp-bridge/README.md

 - `use_workflow: "<flow_id>"` forces that workflow; `use_workflow: true` auto-selects by matching `root_intent` to the user request.
 - Optional `workflow_execution_id` resumes a prior execution (state is persisted in SQLite).
 Without it, a new execution id is generated.
 - The routing agent streams status events; agents marked `pass_through: true` stream their content to the user.
+- `persist_inner_thinking` (boolean, optional) controls how much agent output is stored in workflow context for later turns.
+Defaults to `false`, which keeps only pass-through content and explicit returns, trimming internal reasoning to avoid oversized LLM payloads.
+Set to `true` if you need full agent transcripts preserved across resumes.
+- Agent-level `context` controls how much prior workflow state each agent sees: set to `false` to omit context entirely, or provide a list of references (e.g., `["plan.steps", "detect.intent"]`) to send only selected values using the same notation as arg mappings.

 #### Example: start or resume a workflow
 ```bash